• Skip to primary navigation

 (2 of 5) Salary Considerations • As choirmasters, we’re responsible for everything (unless you’re lucky enough to land an extremely cushy job).
 It’s our responsibility to recruit singers from the pews.
 A choirmaster with no choir to train won’t retain his job for very long.
 It’s our responsibility to plan repertoire—and this is an enormous and crushing responsibility, upon which everything depends (see below).
 Frequently, it’s necessary for us to compose or arrange repertoire.
 If we need to purchase scores, we must devise ways to raise the requisite funds.
 It’s our responsibility to plan the sacred liturgy—in terms of locating, transcribing, preparing, and printing the correct texts & translations in Latin, English, Spanish, and so forth.
 Because of the lack of emphasis placed on learning music in the current American society (as well as the “TIKTOK effect” on our attention spans) it will often be necessary for the choirmaster to produce or procure training videos to save rehearsal time.
 Production of such instructional videos can require immeasurable effort and time.

 (3 of 5) Salary Considerations • A moment ago, I said that the massive responsibility of planning repertoire falls upon the choirmaster.
 What does this mean?
 Let me try to explain.
 One must try to figure out (“guess”) how many singers one will have for each feast.
 How many will one be able to recruit?
 What if (on a particular Sunday) they’re out of town, sick, or busy?
 What effect will their absences have on the ensemble’s ability to sing the repertoire?
 How many of your singers read music?
 How many of them have problems—issues matching pitch, incorrect vowels, bad musicality, vocal problems, and so forth—which will require your assistance to address?
-What is a reasonable amount of progress that can expected with regard to such problems, and how much rehearsal time can be devoted to them without causing the other members to quit?
+What is a reasonable amount of progress that can be expected vis-Ă -vis such problems and how much rehearsal time can be devoted to them without causing the other members to quit?
 For those with serious musical deficiencies, how much time during rehearsals can be devoted to remedial training?
 With the infinitesimal time we have to work with our volunteers, what specific repertoire should be chosen?
 Needless to say, if the music is boring and overly “babyfied,” singers with greater experience will get fed up and withdraw their services.
 With such limited rehearsal time, how much ‘musical diversity’ is too much?
 When I say musical diversity I mean that authentic sacred music can be accompanied by the organ or a cappella; Contemporary or Renaissance; Medieval or Baroque; Plainsong or Polyphony; and so forth.

 (a) Treasury Of Choral Music • The Catholic Church is currently recovering from a liturgical ‘crisis’ or ‘upheaval’ or ‘revolution’ that took place after Vatican II.
 For the last 15 years on this weblog, we’ve spoken about this crisis, and from time to time even had occasion to document it—so I won’t repeat all that information today.
 Suffice it to say that a whole bunch of crazy stuff took place (and continues to take place) in certain dioceses.
 For instance, Vatican II solemnly declared that “the treasury of sacred music is to be preserved and fostered with very great care.”
 The precise Latin words used were: “THESAURUS MUSICAE SACRAE.”
 (Whenever Monsignor Francis P. Schmitt referred to the Thesaurus, that’s what he was referring to.)
 But during the 1970s, the Thesaurus was downplayed, mocked, disparaged, and even considered outlawed by certain priests and bishops!